Py-Ryan/ftg-rewrite/readme.md

         - Commands with input tend to default to the author if the input is invalid.
         - Fixed BetterUserConverter suppression.
 Had incorrect type to suppress.
         - Fixed ip command from breaking with no input.

+       0.6.5:
+        - Fixed BetterUserConverter from returning None in message sniping.
+        - Improved readability a good amount.